tamu-edu/it-cloud-docs/src/cps/email/faq.md

 However, here a few requirements that have been finalized.

-- SPF records will be inherited from tamu.edu, or will include tamu.edu’s SPF record with a softfail.
+- SPF records will be inherited from tamu.edu, or will include tamu.edu’s SPF record with a softfail
-- DKIM signing will be configured on the Proofpoint and Gmail for all outbound mail.
+- DKIM signing will be configured on the Proofpoint and Gmail for all outbound mail
-- 3rd Party Mailers will need to utilize DKIM signing for authentication when delivering on behalf of the root 'tamu.edu domain and for 'tamu.edu' subdomain.
+- 3rd Party Mailers will need to utilize DKIM signing for authentication when delivering on behalf of the root 'tamu.edu domain and for 'tamu.edu' subdomain
 - TLS enabled for all outgoing mail
-- Utilize SPF and/or DKIM signing for DMARC alignment.
+- Utilize SPF and/or DKIM signing for DMARC alignment

 ## What happens if my 'tamu.edu' subdomain fails to meet these requirements?